-You're likely to start by first seeing your family doctor or a general practitioner.
-However, in some cases when you call to set up an appointment, you may be referred to a headache specialist.
+You're likely to start by seeing your family doctor or a general practitioner.
+However, you may be referred to a headache specialist.

 What you can do